Changeover to Raw Guide

 3 Day Prep

 Prior to the changeover we have 3 days where we integrate some raw into your dogs normal daily food to prepare the stomach acid in strength.
+This raises the protein content in the diet, which triggers the stomach acid getting to full strength, so is preparatory for moving onto a full raw diet including bone.

 Day 2: Replace ½ daily food with 1/2 daily amount of bone-free raw mince.